 In matters of alleged bullying the school must be informed immediately and action will take place immediately to resolve the situation.

 Children are told that silence is the bully’s best friend.
 Although bullying in this school is extremely rare, the school always acts swiftly with a process of investigation, communication and action.
 Bullies will not be tolerated.

 There is a more detailed Anti-bullying Policy available on the school website and from the school office.

 The school has a single “Equality Policy” that has a section on racial tolerance.
 This

 includes information about what the school, through education, challenge and discussion, will do to ensure incidents do not happen.

-Racism is tackled in both the RE and in the PSHE curricula.
+Racism is tackled in both the RE and in the PSHE curriculum.
 The children will take part in discussions designed to raise awareness and address prejudices.
 This work ensures that racial tolerance is at the forefront of everything we do.

 Photographing and Videoing of Children in School